TheGoodlike13/liberty_or_death/README.md

     sudo chown slapd /etc/krb5.ldap.keytab
     > chown: invalid user 'slapd'

-A long shot, but the log did contain 'slapd' as something specific.
+A long shot, but the log did contain `slapd` as something specific.
 Hmm...
 I have an idea.

     sudo chmod 666 /etc/krb5.ldap.keytab
     sudo systemctl restart slapd

 Still doesn't work.
-Even **THE DEVIL** cannot make this file readable by slapd.
+Even **THE DEVIL** cannot make this file readable by `slapd`.
-Either that, or 'others' doesn't mean 'others' for some reason.
+Either that, or `others` doesn't mean "others" for some reason.

 Enough fucking around.
 We need to find out what user was ultimately used, I guess.
 It's time to discover [#the_dirty_truth](#the_dirty_truth)...